beave/sagan/doc/source/configuration.rst

      # Redis configuration.
 Redis can be used to act as a global storage engine for
-     # xbits.
-This allows Sagan to "share" xbit data across a network infrastructure.
+     # flexbits.
+This allows Sagan to "share" flexbit data across a network infrastructure.
      # This is experimental!

      redis-server: